 Since moving to a new city like Hoboken can be overwhelming, and your never-ending to-do list might seem like a lot to handle, let us help.
 For anyone feeling exhausted after the combination of packing boxes, moving trucks, arranging parking, and more, we’ve got you covered with your go-to guide for everything you might need after you get the keys to your new Hoboken home-sweet-home.
 This includes the locations of the Hoboken post offices, the DMV, how to get a Hoboken parking pass, your local Social Security office, and more.
 Read on to get completely up-to-speed on all things in the Mile Square to help get you settled in your new Hoboken home.

 If there’s any negative at all to living in this incredible city, it’s the parking.
-Ask any resident and it’s the #1 hot button issue that can cause headaches and stress, but maybe not if you plan properly, and this online parking in Hoboken resource is going to be your friend.
+Ask any resident and it’s the #1 hot button issue that can cause headaches and stress — but maybe not if you plan properly, and this online parking in Hoboken resource is going to be your friend.

-Once everything is unloaded and Hoboken is officially home, you’ll need a place to park your car.
-If you have your new license with a change of address sticker and your registration is changed to reflect the move.
+If you have a car you’re looking to park, you’ll have to have your new license with a change of address sticker and be sure your registration is changed to reflect the move.
 Once you’ve done that, you’ll be able to apply for a standard parking sticker for residents.
 If not, a temporary one is the way to go for now, which will dictate you only being able to park on the designated side of the street.

 Read More: Hoboken Street Parking Explained

 Need to forward your mail?
-Or, mailing out invitations to your housewarming?
-Luckily, the Mile Square city is home to five post office locations and plenty of drop boxes along the side streets, too.
-Head to 502 Grand Street, 89 River Street (the main location), 734 Washington Street, 1 Castle Point Terrace, or 57 14th Street for all your Postal Service needs.
+Or mailing out invitations to your housewarming?
+Luckily, the Mile Square city is home to four post office locations and plenty of drop boxes along the side streets, too.
+Head to 502 Grand Street, 89 River Street (the main location), 734 Washington Street, or 57 14th Street for all your Postal Service needs.

 Bayonne: Agency + Driver Testing, 1347 John F. Kennedy Boulevard & Rte.
 440